jpfluger/examples/ubuntu-14.04/ufw.md

 ## Applications

-We aren't going to use the **Applications** feature right now but it might be something to take advantage of in the future.
+We aren't going to use the **applications** feature right now but it might be something to take advantage of in the future.

 List the applications that UFW knows have been installed.